mbel12345/assignment_11/README.md

 ## Configure Github Actions
 Github Actions will run on any pushes or pull requests.
 Only pull requests will result in the deployment step.
-Pre-requisite: In Dockerhub, create an Access Token, then add it to Environment var "DOCKERHUB_PASSWORD" in GitHub.
+Pre-requisite: In Dockerhub, create an Access Token, then add it to Environment var "DOCKERHUB_TOKEN" in GitHub.
 Add DOCKERHUB_USERNAME also.

 Add these environment variables in Github:
   - POSTGRES_USER = postgres